Angelmmiguel/angel.kiwi/blog/complexity-comes-alone.md

 ## Adding support for static files to Wasm Workers Server

-I wanted to support static files in the [Wasm Workers Server](https://github.com/vmware-labs/wasm-workers-server/) (`wws`) project. `wws` is a server that runs applications based on the workers model with WebAssembly.
+I wanted to [add support for static files](https://github.com/vmware-labs/wasm-workers-server/pull/29) in the [Wasm Workers Server](https://github.com/vmware-labs/wasm-workers-server/) (`wws`) project. `wws` is a server that runs applications based on the workers model with WebAssembly.
 Currently, it only supports “workers” or small functions that reply to a specific HTTP endpoint.

 Most modern applications come with a set of static files (CSS, JS, and HTML) that are required.
 This information can be coded in a worker, but **converting static files into a function is an unnecessary overhead**.